-Do keep in mind that once the lease term falls below 80 years, the cost of extending will become significantly higher due to Marriage Value.
+It is important to bear in mind that once the lease term falls below 80 years, the cost of extending it will become significantly higher due to the impact of Marriage Value.

-If you do not meet the eligibility requirements, you can still approach your freeholder to make an informal agreement.
-The main difference is that they are not compelled to agree to the extension, nor follow the same rules as they would for a qualifying leaseholder (for example, reducing the ground rent to peppercorn).
+If you do not meet the eligibility requirements for a statutory lease extension, you can still approach your freeholder to obtain an informal agreement.
+The main difference is that they are not compelled to agree to the extension, nor follow the same rules as they would for a qualifying leaseholder (for example, reducing the ground rent to zero).

-When carrying out a lease extension valuation, a surveyor will look at several things.
+When carrying out a lease extension valuation, our Surveyors will look at several things.
 This includes the outstanding term of the lease, the current rate of ground rent, the property’s market value and its potential for a value increase following the lease extension.